frosteddelights/frosteddelights/README.md

 ![image](https://tenor.com/en-GB/view/jinx-arcane-league-of-legends-arcane-jinx-jinx-arcane-gif-23869766.gif)

-*"I thought you could love me like the way you used to ."*
+*"I thought maybe you could love me like the way you used to ."*